Depart United States.

 The Tarangire ecosystem is the third largest in Tanzania, sprawling over a vast 7,700 square miles.
 Seasonally, the park supports the second largest concentration of wildlife in Tanzania surpassed only by the Serengeti during peak migration.
 However, Tarangire is most famous for its huge numbers of African Elephants that congregate along the meandering Tarangire River.
 We will observe these massive pachyderms and their tender family interactions.
 Other mammals likely to be seen include the stately waterbuck, impala, comical warthog and giraffe.
 The Acacia woodland and Baobab studded grasslands also provide a home for a large number of avians, with the park total being well over 500 species.
 We will have the opportunity to look for African Hawk Eagle, the diminutive Pygmy Falcon, Double banded Courser, Red necked and Yellow necked Spurfowl, Black faced Sandgrouse, White bellied Bustard, Meyer's and Red bellied Parrots, Bare faced Go away bird, Red-and-yellow and D'Arnaud's Barbets, Mottled Spinetail, Spotted Thrush, and flocks of Northern Pied Babbler.
 Two major targets for the area are the East African endemics Ashy Starling and Yellow collared Lovebird.
 We will also visit the vast Silale Swamp which is excellent for waterfowl.
 Species to look out for will be African Openbill, Goliath Heron, Southern Pochard, Fulvous Whistling Duck, African Jacana and Long toed Lapwing.
 If we are fortunate we may spot a Black Coucal, or flush out a secretive African Crake.
 Night birding around our lodge can also be fruitful.
 Look out for Slender tailed and Freckled Nightjars and the diminutive African Scops-Owl.

-After an early breakfast, we will check out and begin our journey to the Serengeti.
-On the way we will visit the well-known Olduvai Gorge.
+Today, check out and begin the journey to the Serengeti.
+On the way, we will visit the well-known Olduvai Gorge.
 As a result of massive geological activities over the eons, Olduvai provides a unique record of countless years of fossilized creatures and plants in a series of stratified rock layers.
-Most famous of all discoveries, which revolutionized thinking on hominid evolution, have been those of Australopithecine hominid remains found by the Leakey family.
-After an introductory lecture we have time to explore the very informative museum at the site which exhibits replicas of the hominid fossils and extinct animals that used to inhabit the region, ranging from River Elephant and Giant Swine to Short necked Giraffe.
-A bird walk around the site may yield a variety of arid country species such as the vocal Slate-colored Boubou, Red-fronted Tinkerbird, Rufous Chatterer, Kenya Rufous Sparrow, Vitelline Masked-Weaver, beautiful Purple Grenadier and White-bellied and Canary.
-We will continue our drive with a picnic lunch on the way.
-As we enter the park, we will start our first game drive on the rutted dirt track across the vast, flat and seemingly endless Serengeti Plains, to spend the next few nights in the world famous Serengeti National Park.
+The most famous discoveries, which revolutionized thinking on hominid evolution, are the Australopithecine hominid remains found by the Leakey family.
+After an introductory lecture, we will have time to explore the informative museum at the site, which exhibits replicas of hominid fossils and extinct animals that once inhabited the region, ranging from River Elephants and Giant Swine to Short-necked Giraffes.
+A bird walk around the site may yield a variety of arid country species, such as the vocal Slate-colored Boubou, Red-fronted Tinkerbird, Rufous Chatterer, Kenya Rufous Sparrow, Vitelline Masked Weaver, the beautiful Purple Grenadier, and White-bellied and Canary.
+We will continue our drive with a picnic lunch along the way.
+As we enter the park, we will begin our first wildlife viewing drive on the rutted dirt track across the vast, flat, and seemingly endless Serengeti Plains, where we will spend the next few nights in the world-famous Serengeti National Park.

 Enjoy another day in the Serengeti.